International offshore students

 General advice and support

-Victoria University of Wellington Students’ Association advocates provide professional, confidential, and independent student support to help you with academic issues, accommodation problems, and employment and legal disputes.
+Victoria University of Wellington Students’ Association (VUWSA) advocates provide professional, confidential, and independent student support to help you with academic issues, accommodation problems, and employment and legal disputes.
 If you have a problem, they are here to help.
 They can be contacted by email and meetings can be held on Zoom.

 Victoria International Students Association (V-ISA) represents the interests of international students at the University.
 V-ISA promotes a blended multicultural environment where students who have an interest in international student issues or would like to meet other students are welcome to join.

-Postgraduate Students Association are a student representative group that consults and supports all Te Herenga Waka—Victoria University of Wellington Postgraduate students.
+Postgraduate Students Association (PGSA) are a student representative group that consults and supports all Te Herenga Waka—Victoria University of Wellington Postgraduate students.
 If you are a student at the University studying at 400-level or above, then you are part of the postgraduate community.

 Information to support your teaching and learning, including key contacts and online resources.